Where to live?

 All staff (academic, postdocs., admin. and support staff) are encouraged to play a full part in the life of the department through teaching, research, attending a range of seminars and regular staff meetings not to mention morning coffee and other social gatherings.

 ESE aims to make its working practices as family friendly as possible.
 Flexible working is widely practiced.
 In addition a number of staff have worked or are currently working part-time whilst coping with the demands of a young family.
 Teaching load is managed to take part-time working into account.
-We are delighted that this has been recognised by a Silver Athena SWAN award.

 We plan to hold the majority of meetings and seminars in the middle of the day in order to allow those with evening family commitments to better manage their work and family committments.